 The Cologne Graduate School of Ageing Research (CGA) in Germany is a joint venture of the University of Cologne Excellence Cluster on Stress Responses in Aging-Associated Diseases (CECAD), the University Hospital Cologne, the Max Planck Institute for Biology of Ageing and the Max Planck Institute for Metabolism Research.
 Cologne has emerged as a leading global research cluster with a stellar constellation of institutes and scientists dedicated to ageing research in Life Sciences.
 We offer up to

 to highly motivated and talented researchers.
 The structured Ph.D. training programme within a cutting-edge research environment will start on an individual basis between July 1 and October 1, 2023.
 The initial contract is limited to three years.
 Payment is based on the German TV-L E13 scale, 65% if terms and conditions under collective bargaining law are fulfilled or on an equivalently remunerated Ph.D. support contract of the Max Planck Society.

 We are looking for

 The associated institutes are committed to diversity, diversity of perspectives and equal opportunity.
-Applications from people with a disability and their peers are especially welcome.
-People with a disability are preferred if equally qualified.
-Applications from women are encouraged.
-Women will be given preference if equally qualified in terms of competence and professional performance, unless predominate reasons are located in an individual male candidate.
+Applications from people with a disability and their peers are especially welcome, people with a disability are preferred if equally qualified.
+Furthermore, we seek to increase the number of women in those areas where they are underrepresented and therefore explicitly encourages women to apply.